usgs/earthquake-processing-formats/format-docs/TravelTimePlotRequest.md

 arrivals of all phases, defaults to false.
 * ConvertTectonic - A boolean flag that indicates whether to convert tectonic phases (Pb to Pg and Sb to Sg), defaults to false.
+* MaximumDistance - A number containing the maximum desired distance in degrees.
+* MaximumTravelTime - A number containing the maximum desired travel time in seconds.

 **Output Values:**